Teach for the Reach

 Small class size provides the social and emotional opportunity for each student to feel an important part of their class.
 The teacher and students can become very familiar with one another’s interests, strengths and needs.
 This is extremely important for the verbal, gifted learner.
 Not only is there time for class discussion, presentations and debate, there is dedicated class time to individually meet with the teacher to talk and discuss learning and social topics in depth.
 Small class size allows teachers to pre- test learning, compact curriculum as needed, and to develop instruction that targets the heightened ability of the gifted learner.
 A small class size offers gifted learners a supportive environment that encourages them to progress at an academic pace that meets their individual interests and strengths.

-Supplementing the core academic areas of Math, Science, Reading, English and Social Studies are enrichment classes including: Spanish, Computer, Art, Music, Drama and Movement.
+Supplementing the core academic areas of Math, Science, Reading, English and Social Studies are enrichment classes including: Spanish, STEAM, Art, Music, Drama and Movement, Bible and Chinese.
 Students attend Physical Education daily and have ample opportunity for unstructured physical play each day.
 For the gifted learner these enrichment classes provide academic balance and opportunity to further satisfy their many creative and physical interests.
 Each enrichment class is taught by a specialized teacher who posses an intense level of knowledge and passion for their subjects’.
 Many times gifted learners find inspiration from teachers with such focused expertise.
 An intense interest in research can be a characteristic of a gifted learner.
 Gifted students many times enjoy the use of technology for its creativity and ability to provide facts and information for problem solving and critical thinking.
 The use of school laptops and technological experiences in the classroom enhance this drive to discover, create and learn.

 The Riverside Presbyterian Day School administration team is committed to being knowledgeable, flexible and supportive to gifted students and their families.
 The administrative team works to know each student, his or her needs, and commits their expertise to support the gifted learners’ academic program.
 Even offering schedule adjustments when needed for accelerated subject level needs.
 The administration continually observes class lessons and provides staff professional development to promote best practice teaching.